simple-jwt-login/mailpoet-integration/README.txt

 == Description ==

-This plugin is an Add-on for Simple-Jwt-Login.
-It allows you to automatically login users from the newsletter sent by MailPoet into a WordPress website using a JWT.
+The Simple JWT Login MailPoet plugin is an add-on for the Simple-Jwt-Login plugin.
+It allows you to seamlessly log users into your WordPress site using a JWT generated from MailPoet newsletters.

 Simple shortcode example: